Soledad Miranda

 She Killed in Ecstasy

 Click here for a synopsis, pictures, and video from She Killed in Ecstasy and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray.

 Soledad fans should see it because: This dark, sadistic film features one of Soledad’s finest performances ever, showing some powerful dramatic acting.
 She is the undisputed leading lady in this movie, and appears in many disguises.
 There's also a sizable performance by Jess Franco himself.